-As a Master in Public Administration in International Development (MPA/ID) student, your first-year core curriculum includes sequences in microeconomics, macroeconomics, and econometrics with an emphasis on policy applications to development over pure theory.
-You also enroll in core courses that cover institutions, governance, management, and the theory of development, as well as six elective courses typically taken in your second year.
+As a Master in Public Administration in International Development (MPA/ID) student, your core curriculum includes integrated coursework in microeconomics, macroeconomics, statistics & econometrics with an emphasis on politics, governance, management, development economics, a case workshop, and a second-year seminar.
+You will also take a minimum of six electives, typically during your second year.

 - Advanced Microeconomic Analysis I (API-109, 4 credits)

-- Advanced Macroeconomics for the Open Economy I (API-120, 4 credits)
+- Advanced Macroeconomics for the Open Economy I (API-119, 4 credits)

 - Advanced Quantitative Methods I: Statistics (API-209, 4 credits)